puppetlabs/puppet-docs/source/puppet/5.3/modules_publishing.markdown

 3. Push the commit and tag to your Git repository.

 Travis CI will build and publish the module.

 {:.task}
+## Deprecate a module on the Forge

+To let your module users know that you are no longer maintaining your module and that they should cease using it, deprecate your module on the Forge.

+1. File a [FORGE](https://tickets.puppetlabs.com/projects/FORGE) ticket in our JIRA project.
+The ticket should include:

+   * The full name of the module to be deprecated, such as `puppetlabs-apache`.
+   * Optionally, the reason for the deprecation.
+The reason will be publicly displayed on the Forge.
+    * Optionally, a recommended alternative module or workaround.

+{:.task}
 ## Delete a module release from the Forge